AlexsdeG/Project-CSS-Analyser/README.md

 1. **CSS Parsing**: Uses `cssutils` to parse CSS files and extract selectors, media queries, and comments
 2. **Duplicate Detection**: Identifies identical items across files
 3. **Location Tracking**: Records file paths and line numbers for each duplicate
-4. **Reporting**: Generates reports showing duplicates and their locations
+4. **Load Order & Merging**: When `--merge` is used, HTML/PHP pages are scanned to determine CSS load order (including `@import` chains).
+Merged CSS honors the cascade: `!important` beats normal; when priorities are equal, later declarations win.
+When load order differs per page, use `--per-page-merge`.
+5. **Conflicts & Overrides**: Reports where declarations override or are blocked (e.g., `important-blocks-normal`, `important-vs-important`, `later-overrides-earlier`).
+Dynamic JS-injected CSS is marked as uncertain.
+6. **Reporting**: Generates console and HTML sections for load order, conflicts, and merged CSS (global and optional per-page)

 ### Unused Selector Detection

 1. **CSS Selector Extraction**: Extracts all class and ID selectors from CSS files
+2. **Page Map**: Scans HTML/PHP to collect which CSS files each page loads (plus `@import`).
+Naive JS patterns are also detected and marked as uncertain.
-2. **Source File Scanning**: Scans HTML, PHP, and JS files for selector usage
+3. **Source File Scanning**: Scans HTML, PHP, and JS files for selector usage
-3. **Usage Detection**: Uses regex patterns to find selectors in `class` and `id` attributes
+4. **Usage Detection**: Uses regex patterns to find selectors in `class` and `id` attributes.
+A selector is considered used only if it appears on a page that includes a CSS file where the selector is defined.
-4. **Comparison**: Compares CSS selectors against found usage to identify unused selectors
+5. **Unused CSS Files**: CSS files not included by any page are listed under "Unused CSS Files".

 ### Structure Analysis